-BOILER DESIGN TEMPERATURE =
+BOILER DESIGN TEMPERATURE •

-The boiler design temperature is the supply water temperature required to heat the building when the outdoor air temperature is as cold as the outdoor design temperature.
+The design supply temperature is the supply water temperature required to heat the building when the outdoor air temperature is as cold as the outdoor design temperature.

-WARM WEATHER SHUT DOWN
+WARM WEATHER SHUT DOWN •

 When the outdoor air temperature rises above the WWSD setting, the control turns on the WWSD pointer in the display.
 When the control is in Warm Weather Shut Down, the boiler demand pointer is displayed if there is a boiler demand.
 However, the control does not operate the heating system to satisfy this demand.
-The control does respond to a DHW or a setpoint demand and operates as described in section E or F.
+The control does respond to a DHW or setpoint demand and operates as described in sections E & F.